Knotx/knotx/documentation/src/main/wiki/KnotxDeployment.md

 -Dio.knotx.KnotxServer.options.config.routing=file:my-routing.json
 ```

-### How to configure your own service ?
+### How to configure your own module ?
-The last option to change Verticle configuration, is to redefine Knotx Service by creating your own service descriptor.
+The last option to change Verticle configuration, is to redefine Knotx module by creating your own descriptor.
 The descriptor is simply a JSON file that must be available in classpath (e.g. in JAR file of your custom Verticle implementation,
 or inside folder where all JAR files you put on your installation).

-Name of the descriptor file is important as it's a service name used in starter JSON.
+Name of the descriptor file is important as it's a module name used in starter JSON.

 For instance, you want to create KnotxServer configuration from scratch, ignoring default config available.
-All you have to do is, to create service descriptor file, e.g. `my.KnotxServer.json` with the content as below
+All you have to do is, to create module descriptor file, e.g. `my.KnotxServer.json` with the content as below
 ```json
 {
   "main": "com.cognifide.knotx.server.KnotxServerVerticle",